 To anyone looking to launch a marketing career in China, the Chinese language is the number one prerequisite, especially for marketing.
 I will advise anyone to take CIP’s Online Chinese lessons while in university and the rewards are great when you finally decide to intern in China.
 My Recommendation I will recommend CIP’s Internships to Young Graduates and University Students looking to develop their career in China.
 It is a complete package with lots of transformative elements in there.
 I will recommend their complete package as it is always helpful and supportive.
 It is better to spend more and get the right measure than to compromise.Read Less

 Practicing Marketing in China: A Sharp paradigm shift When it was time to intern, I decided to go abroad because I wanted something different.
 At the point of this decision, I had 4 different Internships in m...

 Register for regular updates, exclusive member guides and access to your own support concierge.

 Who Will Mentor You?

-Every intern has resident mentor at place of work.
+Every intern has a resident mentor at the office.
 The ensure there is a smooth transition and training.
 They act as advisers and best of all performance reviewers.
-We are able to tell when interns are not serious with their work.
-We employ very professional approach to matching interns to External Career Coaches.
-After the matching process is completed, the Coach will contact intern via email in order to arrange first meeting.
+We can tell when interns are not serious about their work.
+We employ a very professional approach to matching interns to External Career Coaches.
+After the matching process is completed, the Coach will contact intern via email to arrange the first meeting.
 Very critical issues are discussed and the modalities of the rest of the processes are established.

 China internship has a well developed evaluation systems in place to ensure interns perform as required both during the internship and via the training segments.
 We dispatch evaluation forms to supervisors and the interns themselves.
 This is to help us match expectations and make changes along the way to maximize participant exposure throughout the entire program